elijah-potter/blog/posts/the_climate_change_progress_bar.md

 ## The Problem

-Over the last two years, I've noticed a growing distinction between two groups of people.
+Over the last couple years, I've noticed a growing distinction between two groups of people.

 On one hand, we have those who deny climate change is a problem.
 Some believe it is a [hoax](https://en.wikipedia.org/wiki/Climate_change_conspiracy_theory), while others merely don't grasp the gravity of the situation.